What Is Roof Efflorescence?January 10, 2023

 Is roof efflorescence harmful?

-Roof efflorescence is something that we treat successfully on a regular basis with our product.
-Our product will prevent the appearance of roof efflorescence.
-If you are concerned about potential roof efflorescence, and the unsightliness that it causes please contact us because we can help.
+Roof efflorescence is something that we treat successfully on a regular basis with our product and system, SPOTban Our product will prevent the appearance of roof efflorescence.
+It will remove the white spots, along with all stains, moss, lichen and debris.
+If you are concerned about roof efflorescence, and the unsightliness that it causes please follow this link: Concrete Roof Spot Removal Service

 Since 1998, ROTbanTM Ultra Cleaning Corp has been removing moss, algae, and stains from roofs, building exteriors, and landscape structures for commercial and residential customers.
 ROTbanTM operates throughout the Lower Mainland from West Vancouver to Hope.